winglang/wing/docs/docs/04-standard-library/01-cloud/endpoint.md

 ### Endpoint <a name="Endpoint" id="@winglang/sdk.cloud.Endpoint"></a>

-Holds a URL and outputs it as part of the compilation target.
+represents a publicly accessible endpoint and outputs it as part of the compilation target.

 #### Initializers <a name="Initializers" id="@winglang/sdk.cloud.Endpoint.Initializer"></a>